 Plantar fasciitis occurs when the thick layer of tissue under your heel bone becomes inflamed.
-Although it can prove to be difficult to resolve with conservative or traditional solutions, biologic therapy such as PRP injections have proven to be effective in treating plantar faciitis in Los Angeles.
+Although it can prove to be difficult to resolve with conservative or traditional solutions, biologic therapy such as PRP injections have proven to be effective in treating plantar faciitis.

 What causes plantar fasciitis?

 Like many sports injuries, plantar fasciitis can develop from the repetitive strain of continual sports activity.
 The plantar facia on the bottom of the foot develops small tears that create inflammation and pain.

 Some of the root causes of plantar fasciitis are:

 - Tight calf muscles that have not been adequately stretched can cause excessive foot pronation that exerts uneven pressure on the ligament that supports your arch.

 - Repetitive strain on the sole ligament from prolonged sports activity.

 - Poor foot support or worn foot gear.

 - Misalignment in other parts of the leg that causes uneven foot planting or push off.